Jasan33/Redtype/README.md

 Typing is both useful and fun for everyone!

-How the game works:
+### How the game works:
-This game uses wpm to determain speed, it stands for "words per minute" and it used to descripe how fast someone can type.
-Typing speed can be improved by the more you play.
-In this game you will see some randome words pop up infront of you and you have to type them correctly in the input field downbelow.
-Once the countdown reaches 0 it will display your stat.
+This game uses wpm to determain speed, wpm stands simply for "words per minute" and its used to descripe how fast a user can type.
+Typing speed can always be improved by the more you play.
+Once you enter the website you will see some randomized words pop up in a screen.
+Below this screen is an input field where you can start the test.
+Once the timer hits 0 seconds it will automatically stop the game and display your results.

+## Whats new?
+- Randomized words
+- Statics after each test

 ## coming soon!
 - Log in/sign in option 🙋🏻‍♀️